meddlesome/lighthead/README.md

 - `API_KEY` - Optional API authentication key
 - `NODE_ENV` - Set to `production` for production builds

+### 🔗 Using with n8n

+When using Lighthead with n8n in separate Docker networks, use `http://host.docker.internal:3005/scrape` in your n8n HTTP Request node instead of `http://localhost:3005/scrape`.

 ### Quick API Examples

 ```bash